Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

-# Snoogens Arena Windwalker Monk
+# Snoogens Arena Windwalker Monk OUTDATED
 ![alt text](https://i.imgur.com/ViZbjL5.png)

 A PVP only rotation with a specific focus on Arena, however with support for Battleground usage.